n-anselm/DataNode/Linux/Desktop Environments/GNOME/Restart GNOME.md

 ### Method 1

-Make sure that all of your work is saved, because this will close all applications.
+Make sure that all of your work is saved; this action might close all of your open applications.

 	dbus-send --type=method_call --print-reply --dest=org.gnome.Shell /org/gnome/Shell org.gnome.Shell.Eval string:'global.reexec_self()'